graeyv/Advanced-Programming-Project-HSG/README.md

 ##### 3.7.1.1) immo_crawler.py

 This Scrapy spider extracts data from immoscout24.ch based on specified filters.
 It accesses each listing and extracts all relevant information for all results matching the specified filters.
 The extracted information is stored in a .csv file.
 The spider is configured to respect robots.txt and includes a download delay to avoid being blocked by the website.

+### 3.8) immo_random_forest.py

+The script trains a Random Forest to predict prices with the scraped data from immoscout24.ch.
+The script uses RandomizedSearchCV to find the best hyperparameters for the Random Forest Regressor.